le717/python-package-phelpsface/README.md

 long_description_content_type="text/markdown",
 ```

 Recall earlier that we read the contents of the `./README.md` file into a variable called `long_description`.
 Here, we use that content as the package's longer description.
-Because the file is written using [Markdown](https://daringfireball.net/projects/markdown/), we need to tell this to `setuptools` so it will handle it correctly.
+Because the file is written using [Markdown](https://daringfireball.net/projects/markdown/), we need to specify this so it will be handled correctly.

 ```python
 author="Caleb Ely",